nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 ---
 ### Parameters
-* Parameters can be passed to method as:
+* Parameters can be passed to a method as:

 | Modifier  | Passed as |  Variable definition |
 | --------- | --------- |  --------------------|